The time has come for us to tackle the Mount Kilimanjaro of Doctor Who stories…

 Me: Half of them.

-Sue: That’s the Brigadier and that’s some bloke from Playschool.
+Sue: Well, that’s the Brigadier, and that’s some bloke from Play School.

-For Sue, this is as good as it gets, and I eventually put her out of her misery regarding Gantry, just as he is put out of his misery by a Dalek.
+For Sue, this is as good as it gets, and I have to put her out of her misery, just as a Dalek does the same to Gantry.

 Sue: He really is Brian Can’t now.

-Gantry’s horrific death scene is presented with moving images, and from this brief glimpse of live action, she can tell that the director did a pretty good job.
+Gantry’s horrific death scene is accompanied by moving images, and this brief glimpse of live action is enough to convince Sue the director did a pretty good job.

 Sue: That’s a nice low-angle death scene.
 Is this Douglas Camfield?

-Anyway, this episode goes down well with Sue.
-She is happy to see the Kembel story back on the agenda again, she’s delighted at the concept of earth’s security being run by Right, Said Fred, and she’s intrigued when Mavic Chen appears to sell everyone out to the Daleks.
+Incredible.
+Anyway, the episode goes down well.
+Sue’s pleased that Kembel is back on the agenda again, she’s delighted Earth’s security force are run by Right, Said Fred, and she’s intrigued when Mavic Chen sells everyone out to the Daleks.

 Sue: Is this is the equivalent of Kofi Annan or Ban Ki-moon making a secret deal with hostile alien invaders?
 Charming.

-However, the cliffhanger, which involves a squadron of Daleks surrounding the TARDIS, infuriates her.
+Unfortunately, the cliffhanger, which involves the Daleks surrounding the TARDIS, infuriates her.

 Sue: They’ve left the bloody doors open again!
 I hate it when they do that.